How to Reduce DWI Charges

 - Filing a Pretrial Motion to Remove Illegally Obtained BAC Evidence

 - Having Your Attorney Negotiate a Plea Bargain for a Less Charge Like Reckless Driving

 - Getting a “No Bill” Return at the Indictment Hearing (state drops the case)

 If you would like to pursue any of these avenues to reduce the severity of charges against you, we highly recommend hiring an experienced DWI lawyer to represent you in Court.

 Underage DWI Reductions

-DWI vs Obstruction of a Highway
+Obstruction of a Highway Texas

-Obstruction of a Highway is a common charge offered in plea bargaining by prosecutors, to reduce the offense to a crime class eligible for deferred adjudication. offered in Texas.
-In some DUI or DWI cases the prosecutor offers the defendant a plea deal, asking them to enter a no contest plea to a lesser charge such as Obstruction of a Highway or Obstruction of a Passageway.
+Obstruction of a Highway is a common charge offered in plea bargaining by prosecutors, to reduce the offense to a crime class eligible for deferred adjudication offered in Texas.
+In some DUI or DWI cases, the prosecutor offers the defendant a plea deal, asking them to enter a no-contest plea to a lesser charge such as Obstruction of a Highway or Obstruction of a Passageway.
 Some prosecutors offer to reduce defendants’ charges from DWI or DUI to reckless driving.
 However, reckless driving charges still carry more punishment and restrictions than highway obstruction convictions.

 Difference Between DWI and Obstruction of Highway Penalties Under Texas Law